nikoksr/notify/README.md

 Spamming through the use of this library **may get you permanently banned** on most supported platforms.

+Since Notify is highly dependent on the consistency of the supported external services and the corresponding latest client libraries, we cannot guarantee its reliability nor its consistency, and therefore you should probably not use or rely on Notify in critical scenarios.

 ## Install <a id="install"></a>

 ```sh